 Quandt earned a Bachelor of Arts degree summa cum laude in anthropology from Lawrence before completing her master’s and doctorate degrees in anthropology with a minor in human nutrition at Michigan State University.
 She conducted post-doctoral training at the National Science Foundation Summer Institute on Research Methods in Cultural Anthropology at the University of Florida.

 Lawrence University, "Medical Anthropologist Sara Quandt ’73 Examines U.S. Health Disparities in Honors Convocation" (2011).
 Press Releases.
-Paper 476.
+476.